henryoier/CS_Course_Projects/README.md

 #####4.
 Face recognition
 This task introduced us two algorithms of face detection, Eigenface (Based on PCA) as well as (Fisherface Based on LDA).
 By implemented them on different databased I also generated results and compared the performances.
 ####As an extension, I studied the Laplacianface algorithm designed by Prof. Xiaofei He.
-####After learning deep learning, we can try to implement CNN on face recognition which can help us to do recognition beyond face subspace.
+####After studying deep learning, we can try to implement CNN on face recognition which can help us to do recognition beyond face subspace.